PredixDev/PredixMobileSDK/README.md

 # PredixMobileSDK

 The Predix Mobile SDK is a comprehensive suite of tools, frameworks and source examples that will enable and educate you on building mobile applications for the Industrial Internet of Things (IIoT).
+To get started, follow this documentation:
+* [Get Started with the Mobile Service and Mobile SDK] (https://www.predix.io/docs#rae4EfJ6)
+* [Running the Predix Mobile Sample App] (https://www.predix.io/docs#EGUzWwcC)
+* [Creating a Mobile Hello World Webapp] (https://www.predix.io/docs#DrBWuHkl),

-Follow our [getting started documentation](https://www.predix.io/docs#rae4EfJ6), then come here to find all of the tools and examples to follow along.
+Then come back to this site to find all of the tools and examples to follow along.

 ##Predix Mobile Container
 The [Predix Mobile container](https://github.com/PredixDev/PredixMobileReferenceApp) is a platform-specific environment in which Predix mobile applications are run.
 It contains the implementation of our Predix Core Services framework.